 - Vitamin D3

-- Improves immunity, a powerful antioxidant that protects the skin from free radical damage, plays a vital role in the production of specialized cells called keratinocytes – which are responsible for the production of millions of new healthy skin cells every few minutes
+- Vital for immunity, a powerful antioxidant that protects the skin from free radical damage, plays a key role in the production of specialized cells called keratinocytes – which are responsible for the production of millions of new healthy skin cells every few minutes

 - It is suggested to keep serum vitamin D3 levels at or above 80mg/mL.